tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\126\7 Using the breadcrumb service
+Section 11\128 Setting the section header title from the breadcrumb service
-- Insert product name into product page
-- style the root name
+- Insert breadcrumb observable to run each page or product to give a title